-- The school has appointed a member of the leadership team (Richard Morgan, Senior Deputy Head Teacher) as the Designated Safeguarding Lead (DSL).
-Additionally, the School have appointed Deputy DSLs: Lou Dunbar, Lou Lebby, Dave Lee, Warren Smith and Kirstin Cardus who will have delegated responsibilities and act in the DSLs absence. - The DSL has overall responsibility for the day to day oversight of safeguarding and child protection systems in School.
+- The school has appointed a member of the leadership team (Jonathan Deslandes, Head of Wellbeing) as the Designated Safeguarding Lead (DSL).
+Additionally, the school have appointed Deputy DSLs Rebecca Minter Resource Manager Wellbeing, Katie Reeves Deputy Head, Danny Ralph Deputy Head and Stuart Clements Key Stage 3 Lead who will have delegated responsibilities and act in the DSLs absence. - The DSL has overall responsibility for the day to day oversight of safeguarding and child protection systems in school.
 Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
 Deputy DSLs are trained to the same standard as the DSL.
-The DSL and any deputy DSLs training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods at regular intervals and at least annually. - The Head Teacher will be kept informed of any significant issues by the DSL. - The DSL (and deputies) will be provided with sufficient time so they can provide appropriate support to staff and children regarding any new safeguarding and welfare concerns following Covid-19.
+The DSL and any deputy DSLs training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods at regular intervals and at least annually. - The Headteacher will be kept informed of any significant issues by the DSL.

+The DSL (and deputies) will be provided with sufficient time so they can provide appropriate support to staff and children regarding any new safeguarding and welfare concerns following Covid-19.
 This may include handling of referrals to integrated social care and working with other agencies where appropriate.